TRUST-UP: Trustworthy Reinforcement learning Using Safe Techniques for UAV Pursuit: Simulation Results

-In the first experiment, we evaluated the proposed CSRL algorithm~\ref{alg:safety_rl_execution} with two targets following large circular maneuvers as shown in Figure~\ref{fig:zhengti1-yuan}.
+In the first experiment, we evaluated the proposed TRUST-UP algorithm~\ref{alg:safety_rl_execution} with two targets following large circular maneuvers as shown in Figure~\ref{fig:zhengti1-yuan}.
 The targets incorporated a potential field term in~\eqref{target dynamics} for collision avoidance with obstacles.
 From Figure~\ref{csrl-a}, both target-pursuer pairs converge near $[-5;0;0]$ , where a radius $0.3$ obstacle is present.
 The targets perform large-angle maneuvers guided by the potential field term in~\eqref{target dynamics}.
-Close-up views indicate that all pursuers maintain safe distances from obstacles and other agents, while retaining sensing of their corresponding targets at $t=73$s.
+Close-up views indicate that all pursuers maintain safe distances from obstacles and other UAVs, while retaining sensing of their corresponding targets at $t=73$s.
 Then from Figure~\ref{csrl-b-yuan}, the pursuers successfully navigate around the obstacle while maintaining sensing safety with their respective targets.
 In Figure~\ref{csrl-c-yuan} the trajectories of both pursuers remain relatively stable under external disturbances, ensuring reliable tracking of their targets.
 Figure~\ref{fig:zhengti-onlyrl1-yuan} presents a comparison with the SAC-only method.
 In Figure~\ref{onlyrl-a-yuan}, the blue pursuer collides with the obstacle, highlighting the inability of SAC to guarantee collision safety.
 In Figure~\ref{onlyrl-b-yuan}, both pursuers fail to maintain sensing safety, as the distances between pursuers and their respective targets exceed the sensing range $R_i=1$ (indicated by the light yellow region).
 From Figure~\ref{onlyrl-c-yuan} we observe that under external disturbances, the SAC algorithm demonstrates unstable tracking behavior, failing to reliably pursue the targets.
-These results demonstrate the superior performance of the CSRL algorithm in ensuring collision safety, sensing safety, and tracking stability, even in challenging scenarios with obstacles and disturbances, compared to the SAC-only method.
-Figure~\ref{fig-prcbf-yuan} is the data plot corresponding to the scenario in Figure~\ref{fig:zhengti1-yuan} and Figure~\ref{fig:zhengti-onlyrl1-yuan}, where Figure~\ref{plot-a-yuan} and Figure~\ref{plot-b-yuan} demonstrates that, compared to the SAC algorithm, the proposed CSRL algorithm ensures that the control inputs of both pursuers consistently satisfy the input constraints in~\eqref{C3} throughout the target pursuit process.
-Figure~\ref{plot-c-yuan} and Figure~\ref{plot-d-yuan} illustrate that, under the CSRL algorithm, both pursuers maintain sensing safety~\eqref{C2} and collision safety~\eqref{C1} with their respective targets, which are not guaranteed under the SAC algorithm.
+These results demonstrate the superior performance of the TRUST-UP algorithm in ensuring collision safety, sensing safety, and tracking stability, even in challenging scenarios with obstacles and disturbances, compared to the SAC-only method.
+Figure~\ref{fig-prcbf-yuan} presents the control inputs and states corresponding to the scenario in Figure~\ref{fig:zhengti1-yuan} and Figure~\ref{fig:zhengti-onlyrl1-yuan}.
+Figure~\ref{plot-a-yuan} and Figure~\ref{plot-b-yuan} shows that, compared with SAC, the proposed TRUST-UP algorithm keeps the control inputs of both pursuers within the prescribed bounds in~\eqref{C3} throughout the pursuit process, {and no evident high-frequency oscillation is observed when the inputs are limited by the dashed constraint boundary.} Figure~\ref{plot-c-yuan} and Figure~\ref{plot-d-yuan} illustrate that, under the TRUST-UP algorithm, both pursuers maintain sensing safety~\eqref{C2} and collision safety~\eqref{C1} with their respective targets, which are not guaranteed under the SAC algorithm.